DutchMaker/TTL-computer/Circuits/KiCad/README.md

 - **Controller & Memory**: Drill holes for ZIF socket are too narrow (need to be 1mm).
 - **Main Board:** Forgot to add LED bar to display data bus contents.
 - **Main Board:** Forgot to add one or more expansion ports.
+- **Main Board:** Need pull-down resistors on the data bus
+- **Controller**: Needs pull-down/up resistors on control lines for initial state of modules (reset state) - this is improvised on the main board now.
+We also must have a boot/reset procedure, something like:
+  - First all control line output is high impedance (this resets all modules because of the pull-down/up resistors that determine initial state).
+Will probably do this by cutting power to the controller during boot.
+  - Then the controller is powered up and it needs to load microcode address 0
+  - Then it can start processing instructions